openstack-archive/dragonflow/doc/source/specs/virtual_tunnel_port.rst

 according to the information of remote port's binding_profile.
 When the remote port is deleted, only the related OpenFlows needs to be deleted.

-The chassis update event from northbound DB will be notified to dragonflow applications.
+The chassis update event from northbound DB will be notified to Dragonflow applications.
 So that the OpenFlow can be updated when chassis updates, for example, its IP address.